-- a corporate or non-corporate Commonwealth entity - a publicly-funded research organisation - a non-dairy-cow farming business - any organisation not included in section Error!
-Reference source not found.
+- a trust (however an incorporated trustee can apply on behalf of a trust) - a corporate or non-corporate Commonwealth entity - a publicly-funded research organisation - any organisation not included in section 4.1.

 5. What the grant money can be used for